The Garda Museum – An Garda Síochána músaem

-The Garda Museum and Archives are located at Treasury Building, Dublin Castle.
-Here guests staying in the Dublin Citi Hotel will find an interesting exhibition about the history of An Garda Síochána and information on policing in Ireland before 1922.
-It is open from Monday to Friday from 10 a.m. to 2 p.m. and it is closed on the weekends.
+The Garda Museum and Archives is located at Treasury Building, inside the Dublin Castle and tells the story of Irish policing.
+Guests staying in the Dublin Citi Hotel can find an interesting exhibition about the history of An Garda Síochána and information on policing in Ireland before 1922.

-The Museum is staffed by a Sergeant and one civilian employee.
-Persons carrying out police related research can be facilitated at the Museum and Archives.
-Among the museum artefacts are photographs and documents outlining the history and development of policing in Ireland in the 19th/20th centuries.
-The museum library contains a number of very interesting police-related publications.
+The Museum staff is a Sergeant and one civilian employee.
+People carrying out police-related research can obtain information at the Museum and Archives.
+Among the museum, artefacts are photographs and documents outlining the history and development of policing in Ireland in the 19th/20th centuries.
+The museum library contains several fascinating police-related publications.

 The Garda College Museum and Visitor Centre, Templemore

-- Tours are especially popular with Transition Year students who may be interested in a future career in policing, and members of Active Retirement Associations.
+Tours are especially popular with Transition Year students who are interested in a future career in policing, as well as members of Active Retirement Associations.
 Groups are often accompanied on their visits to Templemore by members attached to Community Policing or other units, greatly enhancing community engagement between An Garda Síochána and the public.

 The Record Tower, Dublin Castle

-- The Record Tower was erected in about 1205.
-It was previously known as the Black Tower, the Gunner's Tower, the Wardrobe Tower (when it housed royal robes).
-The tower was a prison until the 1700s, it is said that this was where Red Hugh O'Donnell escaped from into the Wicklow mountains in 1591.
+The Record Tower established in about 1205.
+Previously known as the Black Tower, the Gunner’s Tower, the Wardrobe Tower (when it housed royal robes).
+Although the tower was a prison until the 1700s, it is said that this was where Red Hugh O’Donnell escaped from into the Wicklow mountains in 1591.